Abdul Cader Asmal

-Abdul Cader Asmal is a retired physician who was credentialed to practice Medicine in South Africa, the United Kingdom and the United States.
+Abdul Cader Asmal is a retired physician who was credentialed to practice medicine in South Africa, the United Kingdom and the United States.
 He is an activist for Islam condemning both ISIS and Islamophobia alike.
 In promoting the ‘middle path’ of Islam Asmal has partnered with interfaith coalitions of many traditions.
 In the medical field, he was recognized for his academic achievements in obtaining the following credentials: an MB BS, MD, PhD, FCP, and FRCP and Board Certification in Internal Medicine, and in Endocrinology and Metabolism.
-In his pursuit of promoting the image of Islam he was elected as President of the Islamic Center of Boston, the Islamic Council of New England and its Communications’ Director.
-For his Interfaith work, he was a Director of Inter-Religious Center for Public Life, is on the Board of the Cooperative Metropolitan Ministries and serves on the Needham Clergy Association and the Human Rights’ Committee.
+In his pursuit of promoting the image of Islam he was elected as president of the Islamic Center of Boston, the Islamic Council of New England and its communications director.
+For his interfaith work, he was a director of Inter-Religious Center for Public Life, is on the board of the Cooperative Metropolitan Ministries and serves on the Needham Clergy Association and the Human Rights’ Committee.

 Early life

-Asmal was born in Durban, South Africa on July 2, 1938.
-His mother passed away shortly after his birth.
+Asmal was born in Durban, South Africa, on July 2, 1938.
+His mother died shortly after his birth.
 His primary school was a segregated government-aided Methodist school and his middle school was a Government-aided Hindu one.
 His high school was exclusively for Indians.
 He was admitted to the White Universities of Cape Town and Witwatersrand to study medicine, but because of his non-White status, government policy denied him permission to study at these White universities.

-Medical Training and Practice
+Medical training and practice

 Asmal was accepted at the University of London where he obtained his medical degree in 1963.
 He completed his residency at the non-White King Edward VIII Hospital in Durban.
 In 1967, he passed the Board Certification in Internal Medicine at the College of Medicine (FCP).
-In 1969, he was awarded a scholarship to conduct research into diabetes at Guys Hospital in London.
+In 1969, he was awarded a scholarship to conduct research into diabetes at Guy's Hospital in London.
 While there he also passed the Internal Medicine board examination (MRCP) and completed his MD thesis in 1972.
 Between 1972 and 1980, Asmal served as the physician in charge of diabetes at the King Edward VIII Hospital and its affiliated University of Natal.
 In 1980, he obtained his PhD from the University of London and was awarded the chance to study diabetes at the Joslin Clinic in Boston.
 To qualify for entry into and work in the United States he first had to complete the ECFMG and the Visa Qualifying Examinations which he successfully did between 1978 and 1980.
 During his employment at the Joslin Clinic, Asmal was credentialed by the American Board of Internal Medicine in 1983 and by the Board in Endocrinology and Metabolism in 1985.
 Between 1980 till his retirement in 2010, Asmal was at one time or another on the staff of the New England Deaconess Hospital, the Brigham and Women’s Hospital and the Massachusetts General Hospital and was concomitantly on the Faculty of Harvard Medical School.